Here's a picture of some more socks I made. I love them. They're so comfortable and great for long walks. They feel like all-around foot cushions!

 This hat took me forever since I was working on it as we listed and sold our home in Burbank and moved to San Luis Obispo.
 I used double pointed needles and Mirasol Tupa 50/50 merino/silk.
 Love the yarn.
 It's a Woolly Wormhead pattern called Castiel.
 I had to rescue the project from catastrophic stitch droppage a couple times.

 Since June I have been struggling to find a pattern or formula to make what I consider a sock that fits and will nicely adjust to needle size and yarn thicknesses.
 Thanks Ken in Main for all your help and the suggestion to use Yarmando's Evil Sock Genius lessons.
 He just makes a sock make sense for me.
+I especially like that once the heel is turned there is no annoying hole with which to contend, which seems to be a common struggle among novice sock knitters like me.

 Sweater finished :D!
 I knitted it for a foreign student who wanted to give his father a real Norwegian Sweater.
 Knitted in Viking Superwash yarn, and the pattern is from Viking of Norway.
 I think they have free download for their catalogs :D!